edulinq/autograder-server/docs/development.md

 ### Test Users

-All test users that are server-role@test.com are used to test the corresponding ServerRoles.
+All test users that are prefixed with "server-" (i.e. "server-owner@test.com") are used to test the corresponding server roles.
 These users are not enrolled in any test courses by default.

-The role@test.com users denote the corresponding CourseRole.
+Test users without a prefix (i.e. "admin@test.com") denote users with the corresponding course role.
 To test courses actions, these users are enrolled in various test courses.
-All of these users are given ServerRoleUser to simplify test cases.
+All of these users are given the standard server role, which is server user.
-The exception to this rule is owner@test.com, who is also a ServerRoleOwner.
+The exception to this rule is owner@test.com, who is also a server owner.
 This allows testing of server admin commands for users that are also enrolled in the course.

 ## API Notes